NinePiece2/TrueNASHomeServer/README.md

 ## Setting Up a Pair of Mellanox Connectx-3

 This honestly should have been simpler but took a lot of time to figure out as there are not many people running this configuration.
 I bought 2 Mellanox ConnectX-3 CX354A Dual 40GbE QSFP cards that had been flashed to MCX354A-FCBT which allowed it to function in Ethernet mode as well as InfiniBand mode.
+One is installed in my computer while the other is installed in the server and they are connected by a direct attach copper (DAC) 40 GbE cable.
+The idea to do this came to me after watching this [video](https://www.youtube.com/watch?v=OZ8ZS1CwbPI&ab_channel=RaidOwl).

 ### Windows Setup